 Each menu item needs its “elevator pitch” summed up in a sentence or two.
 Concise and compelling copy sells.
-Want more tips and advice about menu design copywriting?
-Read on.
+Here are some more tips and advice about menu design copywriting.

 Copy Can Make Or Break Your Menu